pretix/pretix-docs/docs/guides/products/discounts.md

 You can use bundles to sell group tickets for fixed numbers, for example a table of eight at your gala dinner.

-First, create a basic admission ticket for a single person.
+First, create a basic admission ticket for a single person and a corresponding quota.
 Then, create a non-admission product with a price lower than the full price for eight individual tickets.
 Open the :btn:Bundled products: tab of that product and click the :btn-icon:fa3-plus: Add a new bundled product: button.
 Choose your basic admission ticket as the "Bundled product", set "Quantity" to 8 and click the :btn:Save: button.